jadeforrest/blog/content/posts/2023-08-11--hiring-new-engineers/index.md

 [John](https://hachyderm.io/@djspinmonkey/110872453575362629): "if you hire at least 20-30 engineers annually, it's likely that 10-15 of them could be early career, which is easily enough to justify putting some resources into doing a good job with it...
 That's a higher ratio of early career engineers than many companies go with, and depending on the specific kind of engineering the company does, that may be reasonable.
 So, you'll want to adjust those ratios to whatever you're comfortable with, and consider what resulting hiring rate is needed to warrant an early career hiring program based on your particular circumstances."

 That said, a lot of the lessons from this can be applied to earlier stage companies.
 I think the design of this program is a really good thing to emulate.

+## Where is this fabulous post?

+The post is a three part series.
+You can start here: [Running New Relic’s Ignite Program, Part 1 - Hiring](https://djspinmonkey.github.io/2023/07/10/ignite-hiring/).

 ## Thank you